NoNameGivenCoder/SarahBot/README.md

     "clientId" : "application-id-here",
     "embedColor" : [0, 0, 0],
     "website" : "server-website-here",
-    "statusC" : "bot-status"
+    "statusStartup" : "bot-status"
 }
 ```
 For your `guildId` it you don't have to put anything, as it is simply for testing.

 # Deploying
 Deploying your commands is crucial in order to push your commands to the discord servers, that way people in servers can run them!
-To start, make sure all of your commands are in folders containing their topic, for example:
+To start, make sure all of your commands are in different folders, for example:
 `commands/fun/ping.js`
 `commands/utility/serverstats.js`
+This is to keep things organized.

 Now all you have to do is run the command `node deploycommands.js` to deploy.
 Give it a few minutes and you should be able to run your bots commands.